RobZyg/Assignment-2/index.md

 What the results mean to me
 The results show that as I tend to be more extraverted where I am energised by engaging with others and generally enjoy interacting with people.
 I also tend to be more feeling where I value empathy, cooperation and compassion.
 I also believe that everyone has a responsibility to take care of those around them.
 I believe that these traits are accurately portrayed.
 My learning style preference is learning by doing.
 I agree with that, whilst I believe passive learning such as watching a lecture and reading is important I think that the best way to test what I have learnt is by actually doing it or, where possible, testing the boundaries.
 For example instead of watching someone programming, which is helpful to understand the principles, actually programming and testing different things is more beneficial to me than watching.

+#### Ideal job

+Cyber Security Consultant
+A Cyber Security Consultant is an advisor and guide.
+A consultant, will be able to design and implement the best security solutions for an organisation, company or government agency needs.
+They interact with stakeholders, draw up budgets, supervise teams, and research.
+They conduct security tests and probe for vulnerabilities.
+They have good technical and interpersonal skills.
+I am drawn by the position’s mix of requiring technical knowledge as well as leadership and negotiation skills.
+I am also drawn in dealing with people such as experts and clients to develop the best solution to the secure the data.

 ### <a href="https://sebastian-tipping.github.io/cpt110-Assignment1/">Sebastian</a>